Creamy, cheesy, and secretly healthy pumpkin mac and cheese.

-- 1 cup American or Cheddar shreds (such as Follow Your Heart or Daiya) OR 3/4 cup nutritional yeast
+- 1 cup shredded cheese (such as Follow Your Heart or Daiya) OR 3/4 cup nutritional yeast

 - whatever you wish to go with your sauce (macaroni, quinoa, spaghetti squash, rice, veggies, etc.)

 Pumpkin Mac and Cheese Recipe: Combine all sauce ingredients in a medium pot and bring to a complete boil.
 Lower the heat, and stir until the buttery spread and shredded cheddar melt completely.
-(Sauce thickens as it cools and is much thicker the next day.
+I add a little extra salt, but taste and season to your preference.
+Sauce thickens as it cools and is much thicker the next day.
 Makes about 3 cups sauce.
 I cooked 8 oz dry macaroni for this recipe.
-(For a recipe without pumpkin, see: Vegan Mac and Cheese.)

 More Healthy Fall Recipes

 How To Cook Sweet Potatoes – The Better Way